elixir-git/xgit/lib/xgit/README.md

 **Guideline:** With the exception of the reference implementation `Xgit.Repository.OnDisk`, all code in Xgit should be implemented without knowledge of how and where content is stored.

-## Categories of Code

-Code in Xgit is organized into the following categories, reflected in module naming and corresponding folder organization, listed here roughly in order from top to bottom of the dependency sequence:

-* **`repository`**: This describes how a single git repository is persisted.
-A reference "on-disk" implementation is provided and is designed to interoperate with the existing git command-line tool.

-* **`core`**: The modules in this folder describe the fundamental building blocks of git's data model (objects, object IDs, tags, commits, etc.).
-These are used within Xgit to communicate about the content in a repository.

-* **`util`**: The modules in this folder aren't really part of the data model _per se_, but provide building blocks to make higher layers of Xgit possible.
-  These are considered implementation details and not part of the public API of Xgit.